USEPA/WNTR/documentation/advancedsim.rst

 The Python packages NumPy and SciPy include statistical distributions and random selection methods that can be used for stochastic simulations.
-For example, the following code uses the NumPy method ``random.choice`` to select 2 unique pipes from a list of 4 pipes based on a failure probability of each pipe.
+For example, the following code uses the NumPy method ``random.choice`` to select two unique pipes from a list of four pipes based on a failure probability of each pipe.
 This information can be used within WNTR to simulate stochastic pipe failure.

 .. doctest::